eclipse-tractusx/bpdm/docs/admin/MIGRATION_GUIDE.md

 - **The migration deletes script variants that do not meet the rules.** `V7_5_0_5__require_script_variant_content.sql` removes
   `legal_entity_script_variants` rows without a `legal_name`, `site_script_variants` rows without a `name`, `address_script_variants` rows without a `phy_city`,
-  and legal entity or site script variants whose script code the owning legal address or site main address does not render.
+  and legal entity or site script variants whose script code the owning legal address or site main address does not cover.
   It then sets those three columns `NOT NULL`.
   If you need to keep such data, export it before upgrading — the rows are invalid under the new contract and cannot be represented by the API any more.
 - **Requests missing a required field are rejected as a whole.** Because the field is non-null in the schema, a missing value fails deserialization with a `400` for the entire request instead of a per-entry error.
-  A blank value still yields a per-entry `ErrorInfo`; the new codes are `ScriptVariantLegalNameMissing`, `ScriptVariantNameMissing`, `ScriptVariantCityMissing`, `ScriptVariantDuplicateScriptCode`, `ScriptVariantWithoutMainAddressRendering`, `ScriptVariantRenderingStillReferenced` and the `LegalAddress…` / `MainAddress…` counterparts.
+  A blank value still yields a per-entry `ErrorInfo`; the new codes are `ScriptVariantLegalNameMissing`, `ScriptVariantNameMissing`, `ScriptVariantCityMissing`, `ScriptVariantDuplicateScriptCode`, `ScriptVariantNotCoveredByMainAddress`, `ScriptVariantCoverageStillNeeded` and the `LegalAddress…` / `MainAddress…` counterparts.
 - **A script variant can no longer translate only the address.** In the v7 and Orchestrator models one script variant carries the name *and* the address of a script code together.
   A sharing member who transliterates the legal address must therefore also transliterate the legal name (and likewise for a site).
   Golden record tasks whose script variants do not meet the rules end up in the error state, and the sharing member sees the reason in the Gate sharing state.
-- **A site created on an existing address can only be named in the scripts that address renders.** The endpoints that take the legal address or a referenced address as the site main address reject a site script variant whose script code that address does not render, and the referenced-address request no longer accepts address content it never applied.
+- **A site created on an existing address can only be named in the scripts that address covers.** The endpoint that takes the legal address as the site main address rejects a site script variant whose script code the legal address does not cover.
+- **An update may not strand another business partner's coverage.** Every write that replaces an address's script variants — an address update, a site update, a legal entity update, and the golden record process creating a site on an existing address — is rejected with `ScriptVariantCoverageStillNeeded` when the new content drops a script code that the address's legal entity or one of its sites is still named in.
+This is reachable wherever an address serves more than one business partner: a main address shared by several sites, or an address that is both a legal address and a site main address.
+The error names the script code and the BPN that still requires it.
+- **A golden record task that puts a site on an existing address must carry that address's coverage.** The Pool now applies the site main address payload of such a task to the referenced address instead of discarding it, which is what lets a newly shared site be named in its own scripts.
+In exchange, an enrichment service that places a site on an address another site is already named on has to include that address's existing coverage in its payload — the Pool does not merge them, it rejects the task.
+Records that fail this way end in the error sharing state.
+  A task is judged as a whole, not per write: it may freely rewrite the business partners it carries itself — a legal entity and its site sharing one address can move to another script together — and is only rejected for coverage it would take away from a business partner it does not carry.
-- **A headquarter relocation drops the legal entity's unrendered script variants.** When the new legal address does not render a script code, the legal entity's script variant for it is removed and an `UPDATE` changelog entry is emitted, so sharing members will see the script variant disappear from their Gate output.
+- **A headquarter relocation drops the legal entity's uncovered script variants.** When the new legal address does not cover a script code, the legal entity's script variant for it is removed and an `UPDATE` changelog entry is emitted, so sharing members will see the script variant disappear from their Gate output.
 - **Consumers compiling against `bpdm-pool-api` must adjust.** `SiteScriptVariantDto.name`, `SiteHeaderScriptVariantDto.name`, `LegalEntityScriptVariantDto.legalName`,
   `PhysicalAddressScriptVariantDto.city` and `AlternativeAddressScriptVariantDto.city` are non-null, and `PhysicalAddressScriptVariantDto.city` and `PostalAddressScriptVariantDto.physicalAddress`